Convert/Batch Convert to another file type

 Introduction

 Handbrake is a program which can be used to transcode files from one format to another.
-It will not “smart-render” files.
+It cannot “smart-render” files.
 For example, it is useful for converting variable frame rate files to constant frame rate files, which may work better in video editing programs.
 Handbrake is a quite powerful program with many features.
-This guide covers only the basics and a common scenario: converting Variable Frame Rate video to Constant Framerate video, with or without changing the video codec.
+This guide covers only the basics and some common scenarios.

 Installation